 All about Plein Air Art

-A children’s educational tour booklet produced by Alphabet House Publications, which features a walking map, interesting historical facts, and games that teach about Mission history.
-This learning tool is included for free with all student tours and features a guide that students can work from during their visit.
-Available for purchase at the Mission Store in person or online.
+A children’s educational tour booklet which features a walking map, interesting historical facts, and games that teach about Mission history.
+This free learning tool features a guide that students can work from during their visit or at home.

 Mission Report Resources